root-project/root/README/ReleaseNotes/v606/index.md

 - support custom requests to remote objects, demonstrated in httptextlog.C tutorial
 - rewrite draw.htm (page for individual object drawing) to support all custom features as main gui does

+## Interpreter

+ROOT can now dump the contect of STL collections, for instance `map<string,int>`.
+A few ROOT types print their content, too.

+This release contains everal bug fixes and improvements, notably in unloading and performance.

+> NOTE: The GCC 5 ABI is *not* supported yet, due to a lack of support in clang.

 ## Tutorials